-We’ve tried to answer some of the most frequently asked questions we’re receiving below, but announcements are being made daily, and developments depend on the prevalence of COVID-19 nationally.
+We’ve tried to answer some of the most frequently asked questions we’ve received below.
+Remember that things can change quickly and developments depend on the prevalence of COVID-19 nationally.

-We’ll do our best to keep this information as up-to-date as possible, but do please remember to check travel, accommodation and touring provider websites and social media for more information.
+We’ll do our best to keep this information as up-to-date as possible, but do to check travel, accommodation and touring provider websites and social media for more information.

-Details of the measures can be found on the Scottish Government website.
+Details on Scotland’s levels system and timetable for easing restrictions can be found on the Scottish Government website.

 NHS Orkney has a direct phone line to book a COVID-19 test.
 You can call to book a test on 01856 888 211 between 0800-1800 seven days a week.